o3de/o3de.org/content/docs/userguide/waf/platforms-compilers.md

 ---
-description: ' See the operating systems and compilers that Waf supports for &ALYlong;. '
+description: ' See the operating systems and compilers that Waf supports for Amazon Lumberyard. '
 title: Waf Supported Operating Systems and Compilers
 ---
 # Waf Supported Operating Systems and Compilers {#waf-platforms-compilers}